 These collaborative projects usually involve community leaders in partnership with the design team at Kotecki.
 From initial concept, digital-design process, budgeting, carving, and installation, Kotecki Family Memorials are leaders in helping to manage these profile projects.

-With a history nearing 125 years, Kotecki Family Memorials has a long legacy as both a partner and provider of custom community veterans memorials.
+With a 125-year history, Kotecki Family Memorials has a long legacy as both a partner and provider of custom community veterans memorials.
 Our craftsmanship is well represented throughout the Greater Cleveland area.
 These high-profile projects have been well-documented in news and media reports.
 Read some of our recent project stories below.

 Avon Veterans Memorials - Avon, Ohio